Retaliation & Wrongful Termination

 If you were recently reprimanded or fired from work, you might be wondering if what happened to you was legal.
 In short, it’s illegal for your employer to fire or otherwise retaliate against you because you engaged in a legally protected activity, such as speaking up about discrimination, wage practices, or safety issues.

 Learn more during a free initial consultation.
-Contact us online or call (856) 746-6332 to get started!
+Contact us online or call (856) 746-6332 to speak with seasoned wrongful termination lawyers in NJ.

 Examples of Workplace Retaliation